 How to Roast Chicken in a Terracotta Pizza Oven

 Cooking chicken in a brick pizza oven is easy and fast!
 Particularly if you get a portable wood fired oven from our Italian collection of pizza ovens.
+With chefs such as Jamie Oliver or Gordan Ramsey, it is apparent through the food they create that cooking is their passion.
+Although they are well known chefs, you can tell through the time and passion they put into whatever they creates is authentic.
+It is all about the food, not finance.
+By leaving the management side of a business to solutions like restaurant accounting services, you’ll have more time to focus on what’s important.
+The food.
+This is something Jamie Oliver does best.
 Here is a recipe that Jamie Oliver shared and created in his own wood burning stove.
 Enjoy!

 Jamie Oliver’s Chicken Caesar Salad Recipe

 This is a super-easy way to roast your chicken and makes for a fantastic quick lunch.
 Fire up the oven an hour or so before you’re ready to cook.
 When the temperature has reached 400°F (check with your laser thermometer) and the smoke and flames have died down, you can start cooking.
 Always keep an eye on the fire and top up the heat source, if needed.